-That’s because your voice was traveling along an intricate network of copper wires.
-When you were on the phone the wires transmitting your call were dedicated exclusively to your conversation.
+During these analog telephone calls, your voice was traveling through a switched telephone network.
+When you were on the phone, the wires transmitting your call were dedicated exclusively to your conversation.

 How VoIP Works

 from your computer

 via the router

-- through copper or fiber optic cables
+through copper or fiber optic cables

 across the world to another computer

-reverse processed via another codec…
+reverse processed via that computer’s codec…

 … back into what you recognize as words.

-Furthermore, landlines had to send information in a relatively slow, linear fashion.
-The internet can send these packets much faster by doing so in any order.
+Furthermore, analog telephone technology had to send information in a relatively slow, linear fashion.
+The internet can send these packets much faster by doing so in any order, known as packet switching.

 Packets are reassembled in the correct order when they arrive at their destination (your IP address).
-This increases the speed of delivery over landline telephones and reduces costs since no exclusive wire has to be designated.
+This increases the speed of delivery over analog telephones and reduces costs since no exclusive wire has to be designated.